+Item Description

-ltem Description Future station integration contir nued Safe, convenient, efficient and sufficient pedestrian access and transfer outcome Safe, convenient efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported through various documents including: Urban design and road design reports.
-Pedestrian modelling reports.
-A road safety audit.
-Technical notes supporting Works Authorisation Deeds (WADs).
-Crows Nest Station Design and Precinct Plan (SDPP).
+Future station integration contin nued

+Safe, convenient, efficient and sufficient pedestrian access and transfer outcome Safe, convenient efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported through various documents including: • Urban design and road design reports. • Pedestrian modelling reports. • A road safety audit. • Technical notes supporting Works Authorisation Deeds (WADs). • Crows Nest Station Design and Precinct Plan (SDPP).
 Transport and pedestrian analyses were used to provide the high quality provisions identified above, which enable the following outcomes: Sufficient public domain and footpath space to accommodate pedestrian flows in the vicinity of the station.
 Safe pedestrian crossings (signalised and zebra) at surrounding intersections which provide direct paths of travel along pedestrian desire lines.
 All outcomes were designed to comply with relevant legislation and guidelines such as the Disability Discrimination Act, DSAPT and Austroads guides.

-Underground pedestrian connection Safeguard for a possible future underground pedestrian link that will support further improvements in easy transfer.
-This includes a connection to: Areas to the west under the Pacific Highway.
+Underground pedestrian connection

 Transfer to and from bike parking Class B bike facility within close proximity to the station entry.
-Class C bike racks outside of the station entries adjacent to the footpaths, Transfer to and from bus • The station will provide easy transfer to bus stops on Willoughby Road, the Pacific Highway and Burlington Street.
-Transfer to and from taxi • Provides easy access to a new taxi rank on western side of Clarke Street, north of the station entrance.
-Transfer to and from kiss-and-ride Provides easy access to proposed kiss-and-ride zones on northern and southern sides of Oxleg Provides easy access to proposed short term accessible zone on western side of Clarke Street, New pedestrian infrastructure by Sydney Metro Proposed new signalised pedestrian crossing on the north-western leg, and widened pedestria and Oxley Street.
-Widened pedestrian crossing on the north-eastern leg of the intersection of the Pacific Highwa Building setbacks to Pacific Highway and Hume Street to accommodate increased pedestrian Marked pedestrian (zebra) crossings on Clarke and Hume streets.
+Class C bike racks outside of the station entries adjacent to the footpaths, Transfer to and from bus The station will provide easy transfer to bus stops on Willoughby Road, the Pacific Highway and Burlington Street.
+Provides easy access to a new taxi rank on western side of Clarke Street, north of the station entrance.
+Provides easy access to proposed kiss-and-ride provides easy access to proposed kiss-and-ride provides easy access to proposed kiss-and-ride provides easy access to proposed kiss-and-ride zone on western side of Clarke Street, between Hume Street and Oxley Street.
+Proposed new signalised pedestrian crossing on the north-western leg, and widened pedestrian crossing on the north-eastern leg and south-eastern leg and south-eastern leg and Oxley Street.
+Widened pedestrian crossing on the north-eastern leg of the intersection of the Pacific Highway and Hume Street.
+Building setbacks to Pacific Highway and Hume Street to accommodate increased pedestrian flows and maximise the public space.
+Marked pedestrian (zebra) crossings on Clarke and Hume streets.

+Transfer to and from bus

+Transfer to and from taxi

+Transfer to and from kiss-and-ride